“A horse! A horse! My kingdom for a horse!”

 The Cuban government has learned of Castro’s “invasion” plan and alerts its naval and air forces to hunt for a white motoryacht.
 Granma is most vulnerable to interception when she passes through the Straits of Yucatan, in which only 104 miles separate the westernmost tip of Cuba and the islands off Cancun, Mexico.
 She thunders on through, unobserved.

-On the fourth day, the rebels set a course for the Cayman Islands, well away from Cuba’s South Coast and at the extreme range of enemy air patrols.
+On the fourth day, the rebels set a course for the Cayman Islands, well away from Cuba’s South Coast in an attempt to avoid enemy air patrols.
 Granma, reverting to her role as a “bomb target boat,” is then turned to run directly toward Castro’s intended landfall near Cape Cruz in eastern Cuba.
 On the last night, the navigator falls overboard.
 Castro refuses to abandon him, despite having to expend precious fuel for the search.
 They sweep the water with a searchlight and finally locate and recover him.

 Guided by the Cape Cruz light, Granma reaches the coast, but not where Castro has intended and not where his allies await.
 The rebels realize their nautical charts for this coast are wrong.
 Low on fuel and with dawn approaching—with the potential for discovery by enemy air patrols—Castro orders full-throttle and runs the boat aground about 100 yards from mangroves.
 Che Guevera later quips that their arrival more like a shipwreck than amphibious assault.